vraj-patel/TournInn/README.md

 # TournInn

-A RESTful API for completely managing a tournament of any sport and predicting the results of new games.
+A API for completely managing a tournament of any sport and predicting the results of new games.

 ## Setup